 Sir Roger Penrose Kt OM FRS is Emeritus Rouse Ball Professor at Oxford.
 He won the Nobel Prize in Physics and the Wolf Prize in Physics and was appointed to the Order of Merit.
 His work spans general relativity, black holes, cosmology, tiling theory and the theory of mind.

-Dr Thomas Fink, a Caltech alumnus, is Director of the London Institute and Charge de Recherche in the French CNRS.
-He studied at Caltech, Cambridge and Ecole Normale.
-He works on statistical physics, combinatorics, the foundations of AI and the mathematics of innovation.
+Dr Thomas Fink is the founding Director of the London Institute and Charge de Recherche in the French CNRS.
+He studied physics at Caltech, Cambridge and École Normale Supérieure.
+His work includes statistical physics, combinatorics and the mathematics of evolvable systems.